ongres/stackgres/stackgres-k8s/ci/runner/README.md

 ```

 **Cgroups.** A rootless podman delegates a subtree of the cgroups to each
+container, and kind refuses to create a cluster unless `cpu`, `memory` and
-container.
-On a workstation systemd delegates that subtree to the user session;
+`pids` are among the controllers podman reports.
+On a workstation systemd
+delegates them to the session, and asking for that delegation is already the
+first thing a developer running the e2e tests with podman has to do.
+A pod has
-a pod has no user session, and `/sys/fs/cgroup` belongs to root.
-Doing the
+no user session, and `/sys/fs/cgroup` belongs to root.
+Doing the delegation from
-delegation from an init container does not work: with a private cgroup
+an init container does not work either: with a private cgroup namespace every
-namespace every container of the pod sees its *own* cgroup as the root of
+container of the pod sees its *own* cgroup as the root of `/sys/fs/cgroup`, so
-`/sys/fs/cgroup`, so an init container would only ever chown a cgroup that is
-deleted when it exits.
+an init container would only ever chown a cgroup that is deleted when it exits.

 ## Path 1 — give the pod its own user namespace